Duties

 • reaching a consensus regarding documenting, delaying, or releasing, when emergency releases might be warranted (usually prompted by unplanned Tor Browser releases for security issues that require urgent care);

-• making sure automatic and manual testers are covered during each release process;
+• making sure automatic and manual tests are done during each release process;

 • being in the loop when major changes land in release branches, so that they can propose extra manual tests if those changes feel risky (e.g. changes in the upgrader code).